timjogorman/RicherEventDescription/guidelines.md

 is one of the only times that your other annotation decisions should be factored into current decisions*!
-- Entities that validly have other entity-coreference relations (discussed below) such as PART-WHOLE or SET-MEMBER are also relevant and should be annotated.
+- Entities that validly have other entity-coreference relations (discussed below) such as PART-WHOLE or SET-MEMBER are also "made relevant" even if otherwise not referential, and should be annotated.
 - You can almost always assume that a subject or object, *if they refer to an entity at all*, will be referential.

-\end{itemize
-This idea that something must be referring to an entity is important.
-If a Verb+Object pair collectively constitute an event -- "tell the truth", "take a bath" -- then generally refers to an event alone.
-The exception -- complex typing instances like "run a marathon" or "send a text" in which the event also can be thought of as an entity -- are covered below.
+:bang_bang: Remember that something must be referring to an entity.
+Specifically, if a verb-object pair collectively constitute an event -- "tell the truth", "take a bath" -- then do not consider them to also imply an entity.
+Exceptions involving both entity and event readings are covered under the "Complex Types" section.

 #####  Distinguishing EVENT from ENTITY